-Leehane along Allard and PHS alumna Cheryl Hodgin Marshall met with Presentation High School representatives yesterday.
+Leehane along with Allard and PHS alumna Cheryl Hodgin Marshall met with Presentation High School representatives yesterday.
 The all-day meeting unfortunately did not result in a resolution.
 No further details can be provided due to a stipulated agreement to keep negotiations confidential in accordance with a mediation privilege.

-“New leaders who can acknowledge and empathize with PHS sexual abuse victims is an absolute must in the healing process for these survivors,” said attorney Robert Allard, who has committed to volunteering all his time on a pro bono basis.
+“New leaders who can acknowledge and empathize with PHS sexual abuse victims are an absolute must in the healing process for these survivors,” said attorney Robert Allard, who has committed to volunteering all his time on a pro bono basis.

 PHS sexual abuse victims have exhibited common characteristics associated with the harm caused by sexual abuse, including suicidal thoughts and tendencies, PTSD, depression and anxiety, and trust issues in relationships.

 “The Board of Directors and the Sisters of the Presentation need to understand the immediate necessity for change and how that will alleviate much of the pain of the victims as well as the advocates and community who have watched this unfold over the past six months,” added Hodgin Marshall.